-The third edition of the Montréal International History Film Festival (FIFHM) will be held in Montréal, from the May 12th to 16th 2021, in a hybrid formula to be determined according to the regulations regarding cinemas and theatres at that time.
-For this third edition, the Festival will award two prizes: Best feature film and Best short film.
+The fourth edition of the Montréal International History Film Festival (FIFHM) will be held at the Cinémathèque québécoise, in Montréal, from May 11th to 15th 2022, in a hybrid formula to be determined according to the regulations regarding cinemas and theatres at that time.
+For this fourth edition, the Festival will award two prizes: Best feature film and Best short film.
 No monetary sum will be awarded with the prizes.

 Article 1: Registrationʼs requirements

 Films submitted to the Festival can be of any genre (fiction, non-fiction, animation, etc.) and of any length, but should relate to a historical subject or character, heritage issues, or the relationships society builds with historical knowledge.
 Films of a duration from 1 to 40 minutes (including credits) will be considered short films.
 Films of a longer duration will be considered feature films.
-For its second edition, the Festival will accept films terminated on or after January 1st, 2017.
+For its fourth edition, the Festival will accept films terminated on or after January 1st, 2017.